Introverted (I), Sensing (S), Feeling (F) and Perceiving (P)

 Every person engages the world through four Cognitive Functions.
 The ISFP's primary function is Introverted Feeling and secondary is Extraverted Sensing.

 Introverted Feeling (Primary)

 ISFPs use this function most often.
 When Feeling (F), Artists make decisions based on feelings, so the Introverted Feeling function allows them to know what they value.
-It is the ability to see through others and know what they are really like as if the ISFP had internal radar.
-When they identify a person with similar values, there is a desire to connect.
+It is the ability to see through others and know what they are like as if the ISFP had internal radar.
+There is a desire to connect when they identify a person with similar values.

 Extraverted Sensing (Secondary)